jetstream-cloud/js2docs/docs/general/k8svolumes.md

                  - name: alpine-volume
                    mountPath: /output

+The steps to create and use volumes are below:

-1. Create the StorageClass, PersistentVolume, PersistentVolumeClaim, and Pod with the `kubectl create` command.
+1. On the Control Plane, create the StorageClass, PersistentVolume, PersistentVolumeClaim, and Pod with the `kubectl create` command.

-2. Check if your pod is running and which node it is running on.

-    kubectl get pods -o wide
+2. Check if your pod is running and which worker node it is running on. kubectl get pods -o wide

-3. The `-o wide` above list the node the pod is running on.
-Log into the worker node and verify that `/var/output/trial_run.txt` exists and is populated.
+The `-o wide` above list the node the pod is running on.

+3. Log into the worker node and verify that `/var/output/trial_run.txt` exists and is populated.

-4. If you delete and recreate the pod, the volume will automatically bind to the new pod with the `trial_run.txt` file
+4. If you delete and recreate the pod, the volume will automatically bind to the new pod with the `trial_run.txt` file.